ppy/osu-wiki/wiki/Tournaments/oPHN/2019_4K/en.md

 - The warm-up must be uploaded to the osu! website and accessible by everyone prior to the tournament match.
 Bloodcat links are **not allowed**, and neither are personal links featuring the beatmap that you want downloaded.
 - Maps that have a beatmap listing but cannot be downloaded are not allowed for the purpose of warming up.
 - Players are advised to avoid using beatmap packs [similar to this](https://osu.ppy.sh/beatmapsets/435387).
-- Warm-up songs will be on FreeMod, which allows for any special modifications that players see fit for the purpose of warming up properly.
+- Warm-up songs will be on Free Mod, which allows for any special modifications that players see fit for the purpose of warming up properly.
 - In the early stages, your warmup song cannot have a drain time of longer than 4 minutes.
 This includes the first 2 stages of the tournament after the qualifiers.

 #### Bans, rolls, and song selection

 - With the exception of warm-ups, all songs played in a given round must match those that are selectable in the corresponding mappool.
-Maps are to be played on a restrictive FreeMod: only Hidden, Fade In, or Flashlight can be used.
+Maps are to be played on a restrictive Free Mod: only Hidden, Fade In, or Flashlight can be used.
 - Players are to ban one (1) map within the map pool that they are playing for the given round.
 - Players will be instructed to do a `!roll` command by the referee that is overseeing the match; the losing (lower) roll picks the first ban, while the winning (higher) roll picks the first song of the match.
 In the event that both players get the same roll, they will have to continue doing the `!roll` command until the tie is broken.
 - After the bans and rolls have concluded, the player with the winning roll instructs the referee of their song selection, and the referee will switch to that song.
 After that song concludes, the other player will pick a song, and this process will continue until one of the two conditions is satisfied: